AcemanDan/AcemanDan/README.md

 - 👋 Hi, I’m @AcemanDan
 - 👀 I’m interested in C# programming language and Asp Net Core.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning how to use these skills to build a school web-based app.
 -- 📫 How to reach me: jamesvarnell@rocketmail.com

 <!---